akanteRR/PE-Custom-Script/Gender Selection (Sun - Moon)/PE v17/readme.md

 The avatar:

 The position of the characters:
-+ Above: Player A, Player C, Player E, Player G
++ Above: Player A, Player B, Player C, Player D
-+ Below: Player B, Player D, Player F, Player H
++ Below: Player E, Player F, Player G, Player H